-So much so that we expect it will be announced for the PS4 and the XBox One in the not-so-distant future.
+So much so that we expect it will be announced for the PS5 and the XBox Series X in the not-so-distant future.

 Could you imagine being thrown back onto Shadow Moses and fighting the likes of Psycho Mantis and Sniper Wolf in 4K?
 Or battling it out with Vulcan Raven in the freezer again?

 It would be amazing.
 And it would sell.

 We don’t think that we are being too far-fetched either.
 Games such as “Shadow of Colossus” and “Resident Evil 2” show that there is a huge appetite for resurrected classics.

 Gamers who have since grown up are willing to pay good money for a trip down memory lane.

 And what could be more powerful than a return to Shadow Moses?